 click the link here.

-St Margaret's is pleased to announce the re-opening of the church.
+St Margaret's is pleased to offer a weekly Sunday service of

 We are following Government and Church of England guidance to ensure you will feel safe.